ilanman/Rpres_ML_2/index.md

 - Very popular classification algorithm
 - Part of family of GLMs
-- Based on Binomial error terms, i.e. 1's and 0's
+- Based on Binomial error terms, 1's and 0's
 - Usually requires large sample size
 - Assumes linearity between logit function and independent variables
+- Uses sigmoid to link the probabilities with regression
 - Does not work out of the box with correlated features...

 ----